xoopscube/documentation/en/development/reference.md

 3. site_custom.ini
 4. site_custom_ {XOOPS_SALT} .ini

-The setting value read earlier is overwritten with the later.
+The value read earlier is overwritten with the later setting.

 #### How to get the value set in site_default.ini and site_custom.ini of XOOPSCube